transferwise/pipelinewise/README.md

 #### User Interface (Dev Mode) - Note: will be deprecated soon.

+Setting and managing configurations from UI is no longer compatible with the changes made to pipelinewise.
+Resort to using CLI (instruction in previous step).

 1. Start the web user interface listening on `http://localhost:3000`
 ```
   cd admin-console